joykumarbera/bera-carousel/README.md

-# A plugin for woocommerce product slider
+# A product carousel plugin for woocommerce